Managing AI Agents

 spec-kitty agent config sync --remove-orphaned

-Missing directories (yellow "Missing" status):
+Missing managed surfaces (yellow "Missing" status):

 spec-kitty agent config sync --create-missing